 Firstly, the key items to bear in mind when visiting an auction are choice, convenience and price:

-As auctions are not tied to a particular make the choice of vehicles available at auction is tremendous and the 100+ vehicles offered each week at Exeter will include all popular makes and models.
-However, if the vehicles on display do not meet your requirements, it could be that it would be more appropriate for you to visit on another day - there are special times for newer vehicles and for commercials and our staff will be pleased to advise you.
+As auctions are not tied to a particular make the choice of vehicles available at auction is tremendous and the 100+ vehicles offered each month at Exeter will include all popular makes and models.
+However, if the vehicles on display do not meet your requirements, it could be that it would be more appropriate for you to visit on another day.

 Buyers - It would take weeks to view the number of cars available at one auction if you were to travel around and view privately or on the forecourt.